livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 To be checked by Difi before next step:

-* Checking MDN received from AP provider.
+* Checking MDN received from AP provider:
+ * MDN is positive.
+ * MDN implements the standard.
+ * MDN contains certificate used for signing.
 * Verifying AP provider is able to reproduce information to uniquely verify receipt of document.